OXI-Instruments/OXI-Desktop/README.md

 ## Usage

 ### Firmware Update
-To update the firmware of you OXI select the **FW Update** tab and choose the `.syx` file when chosing to update either the OXI Firmware, Bluetooth or Split.
+To update the firmware of you OXI select the **FW UPDATE** tab and choose the `.syx` file when chosing to update either the OXI Firmware, Bluetooth or Split.
 The latest stable firmware can be found on the [OXI One Update files](https://oxiinstruments.com/oxi-one/update) section.

 ### Syncing Projects